CODE OF CONDUCT

 - Teach and practice good sportsmanship at all games and practices.
 You are role models.

 - Learn the rules of the game of lacrosse.

 - Respect the game of lacrosse.
 Respect the officials, who may miss calls but attempt to call the game fairly.
-Respect the coaches, who are volunteers.
+Respect the coaches.

 - Ensure that your child has the necessary protective equipment every time he/she participates in a lacrosse event.

 - Do not coach your child as a spectator from the sideline.
 Let players play and coaches coach, and support both positively.